 breathe right, can't give up they want to give up i won't

-, please nobody see me (the nurse says the social worker wants to
+give up, please nobody see me (the nurse says the social worker wants to

 see me... and the social worker is pregnant!) god don't